 Each input clock is monitored for loss of signal (LOS).
 The LOS reference monitor supports normal clock operation and gapped clock operation.
 In normal operation, the user can specify whether the alarm condition should be tight to the expected clock period or loose.
 Tight monitoring will give minimum response time for loss of the input clock, but may result in false alarms due to normal clock jitter or wander.
 The loose threshold will take longer to detect an alarm condition but is unlikely to give false alarms.
 For clocks greater than 500kHz, both loose and tight specifications check for the clock edge being outside $\pm 20\text{nsec}$ of the expected position to declare an alarm.
 For clocks less than or equal to 500kHz, loose threshold is set at $\pm 25\%$ of the nominal edge position and tight is set to $\pm 1\%$.
-See the REF_MON_0.IN_MON_LOS_TOLERANCE, REF_MON_0.IN_MON_LOS_CFG bit fields.

 In gapped clock operation, LOS is declared if the clock reference misses consecutive clock cycles.
 It is cleared once an active clock edge is detected.
 The number of consecutive clocks that are missed to declare LOS is programmable according to [Table 6](#).
 A setting of 01 is equivalent to a normal clock monitor.
-See the REF_MON_0.IN_MON_LOS_CFG bit field.